• Skip to primary navigation

 But sometimes you just can’t wait all day to make dinner.
 Amiright?!

-So picture this: I am standing in my kitchen at 5:00pm, staring at a bag of dry beans, thinking about how I wish we could have red beans and rice for dinner.
-But red beans and rice is known for cooking low, slow and LONG.
+So picture this: I am standing in my kitchen at 5:00 pm, staring at a bag of dry beans, wishing we could have red beans and rice for dinner.
+But red beans and rice are known for cooking low and slow for a long time.

 I had to try it a few times before I got it just right.
 The biggest obstacle was that the meat texture got all weird when I cooked everything all at once.